Best things to do in Aizu Wakamatsu

 Tagoto Ryokan

 Our first choice for dinner in Aizu Wakamatsu would have to be a restaurant that serves the local speciality of Wappa Meshi.
-There are quite a few restaurant that serve the dish, but we would recommend Tagoto which is a ryokan and cuisine inn, so you can eat dinner there even if you are not staying as a guest.
+There are quite a few restaurants that serve the dish, but we would recommend Tagoto which is a ryokan and cuisine inn, so you can eat dinner there even if you are not staying as a guest.

 Tagoto is a well-established inn just a short distance away from the Nanuka Machi merchant and shopping area.
 As the Echigo, Yonezawa and Nikko highways all passed by, it’s been well frequented due to its convenient location over the decades.
 As a reminder of its past, an old “resting stone” where travelers used to sit still remains in front of the inn today.